 During her time in Connecticut, Lucy has focused on immigration including New Haven's controversial ID card program, efforts for an in-state tuition law for undocumented students, and the Becoming American series: stories of immigrants and the citizenship process.
 In 2011, Lucy launched the Coming Home Project to tell the stories of returning Afghanistan and Iraq War veterans in transition.
 To learn more about the military, Lucy was chosen to take part in a week-long training for journalists hosted by the U.S Army at Fort Leavenworth, KS and Fort Leonard Woods, MO.
 Getting up at 3:30 am to participate in boot camp was most memorable!

-In September of 2014, she was selected to join military reporters around the country for a conference hosted by the Medill National Security Journalism Initiative in Washington D.C.
+In 2014, she was selected to join military reporters around the country for a conference hosted by the Medill National Security Journalism Initiative in Washington D.C.

 Lucy has worked in several states as a public radio reporter after beginning her career at WDUQ in Pittsburgh.
 She's received awards from Pennsylvania's Golden Quill, the New York State Associated Press, the Mayor's Asian American Advisory Board in Jacksonville, Florida, the Connecticut Associated Press and the state's Society for Professional Journalists chapter.

 When she's not in the newsroom, Lucy enjoys traveling, hiking, and planning her next garden.
-She lives in Middletown with her family which includes two talented dogs, Sidney and Lily.
+She and her husband, Jason live in Suffield with their two children and a small zoo.